rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 ## Provisioning a cluster

-For these examples, a single machine pool with all roles (control plane, etcd and worker) will be used, but the example can be adapted by specifying more machine pools and separate roles.
+For these examples, a single machine pool with all roles (control plane, etcd and worker) are used, but the examples can be adapted by specifying more machine pools and separate roles.

 Create the resources in your Rancher cluster, and replace values within `<>` brackets.